RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: Validation of the RASCBEC method

-In summary, if the system size scales to $N$ atoms, then the conventional method will need to generate $6(N-1)$ dielectric tensors.
-The RASCBEC method needs 8 BEC calculations with electric field applied along different directions.
-Each BEC calculation with an electric field applied takes about 18 times longer than one without an electric field.
-Therefore the time ratio of convention method and RASCBEC is $N/8$.
-When $N$ is greater than 8, RASCBEC has an advantage in computation time.
+The comparison between RASCBEC and commonly-used codes in terms of computational efficiency is based on the number of dielectric tensor and BEC calculations required.
+To put this into perspective, for a system of $N$ atoms, the conventional method will need to generate $6N$ dielectric tensors.
+On the other hand, RASCBEC needs only 8 BEC calculations, each with an electric field applied, and each of these calculations takes approximately 18 times longer than one without an electric field.
+As a result, the time ratio between the conventional method and RASCBEC is approximately $N/8$.
+This implies that when $N$ is greater than 8, RASCBEC becomes significantly more computationally efficient than the conventional method.

+To highlight the advantages of our RASCBEC code for handling large systems, we selected the spin-crossover (SCO) magnetic molecule [Fe($t$Bu$_2$qsal)$_2$], composed of 448 atoms, which has gained attention in recent research \cite{doi:10.1021/jacs.1c04598}, and computed the Raman spectra of this molecule's low spin state using both RASCBEC and a well-established Phonopy-Spectroscopy code \cite{skelton2017lattice}.